MicrosoftDocs/well-architected/well-architected/sap/security.md

 SAP on Azure is delivered in the infrastructure as a service (IaaS) cloud model.
 Microsoft builds security protections into the service at the levels of the physical data center, physical network, physical host, and hypervisor.
 For areas above the hypervisor, such as the guest operating system for SAP, you need to carefully evaluate the services and technologies that you use for proper security control of your architecture.
 For more information, see [Azure security documentation](/azure/security/).

-Security needs prioritization throughout the SAP tech stack.
-Here are our recommendations for consideration:
+Below are our security recommendations.

 ## Enhance identity management